Weighing privacy against the public interest

 Similarly, you should never leave recording equipment on private property with the intention of gaining evidence of serious crime unless you have first obtained senior editorial sign off and can justify your actions in terms of public interest.

 Many reporters use electronic equipment as part of their note-taking.
 Some use recorders instead of notebooks, believing it to be a better way of ensuring accuracy in their reporting.

 It needs to be made clear at all times that such electronic note-taking is for research and not for broadcast.
 If you find you have stumbled upon a significant newsworthy clip that is clearly in the public interest to broadcast or publish you will need to discuss this with senior editors and apply the public interest test.

 Sometimes a reporter must be persistent in order to secure an interview.
 Is it really necessary?
 What purpose does it serve?
 What information is likely to be gathered that is not available through other, more conventional, channels.

-If you are convinced the story you are chasing is in the public interest, you might want to door-step because the person involved has failed to respond to repeated interview requests, but don’t forget, they have a right to refuse.
+If you are convinced the story you are chasing is in the public interest you might want to door-step because the person involved has failed to respond to repeated interview requests.
+But they have a right to refuse.
 You also have the right to tell the public that this person refused an interview.

 But you have to be absolutely certain that there is a clear public interest, because this touches on many issues such as privacy, consent and trespass.

-If you do tag along in an official visit to a private property you must make it clear who you are reporting for and where the material will be used, seek consent from the occupier of the property being raided, and be prepared to leave immediately if consent is refused, unless it has been agreed with your senior editorial figures that there is a clear public interest in the event being covered.
+If you do tag along on an official visit to a private property you must make it clear who you are reporting for and where the material will be used, seek consent from the occupier of the property being raided, and be prepared to leave immediately if consent is refused – unless it has been agreed with your senior editorial figures that there is a clear public interest in the event being covered.